jpdias/jpdias.github.io/_posts/2018-12-19-indoorsensing.md

 }
 {% endhighlight %}

-From this point on we already have our thing being announced to the local network using mDNS [[6]](#mdns) and we can access the device on our browser using the address: ```http://indoorsensor.local```.
+From this point on we already have our thing being announced to the local network using mDNS[^6] and we can access the device on our browser using the address: ```http://indoorsensor.local```.
 The result page presents a JSON (as defined by the Web Thing API) with information about all the devices (components) connected to our thing.

 ### Adding components to our Adapter